SpenceKonde/ATTinyCore/README.md

 ## Memory Lock Bits, disabling Reset
 ATTinyCore will never set lock bits, nor will it set fuses to disable ISP programming (it is intentionally not made available as an option, since after doing that an HV programmer is needed to further reprogram the chip, and inexperienced users would be at risk of bricking their chips this way).
 The usual workflow when these bits are in use is Set other fuses -> Upload -> Test -> manually set the lockbits and/or fuses.
 This can be done from the command line using AVRdude.
 To expedite the process, you can enable "Verbose Upload" in preferences, do "burn bootloader" (the board and/or programmer does not need to be present), scroll to the top of the output window - the first line is the avrdude command used to burn the bootloader, including the paths to all the relevant files.
 It can be used as a template for the command you execute to set the fuse/lock bits.

-Disabling of reset is only an option for boards definitions with a bootloader which uses a sound flash-erase implementation (Optiboot presently does not, while the VUSB bootloaders which disable reset are in widespread use, seemingly without issue) and for the 8 and 14-pin parts It will never be an option for non-bootloader board definitions for other parts.
+Disabling of reset is only an option for boards definitions with a bootloader which uses a sound flash-erase implementation (Optiboot presently does not, while the VUSB bootloaders which disable reset are in widespread use, seemingly without issue).
 We recommend against it in all cases.
-The 8 and 14 pin parts can be unbricked with a comparatively simple HVSP programmer (only 4-7 pins - 4 pins + reset for 8-pin, plus 3 more tied low on 14-pin)/ Everything with more pins needs an HVPP programmer, involving a wire connected to every pin or almost every pin on the chip.
+The 8 and 14 pin parts can be unbricked with a comparatively simple HVSP programmer (only 4-7 pins - 4 pins + reset for 8-pin, plus 3 more tied low on 14-pin).
+Everything with more pins needs an HVPP programmer, involving a wire connected to every pin or almost every pin on the chip.
 The sheer number of connections makes it unlikely that it could ever be unbricked in-system if the "system" is much more than a breakout board.
 HVPP is extremely exotic within the hobby community, such that I've never heard anyone talk about unbricking with HVPP.

+**USE EXTREME CAUTION WHEN USING THE USB UPDATE FOR MICRONUCLEUS** as you can update to a version of the bootloader that will not support your board.

 ## Pin Mappings